 That meat-centric bald guy with the infectious laugh on ABC's The Chew?
 That's our guy - Cleveland's own Super Chef Michael Symon.

-Since winning Iron Chef America in 2007, Symon has become a regular on TV cooking shows and opened a string of restaurants.
+Since winning Iron Chef America in 2007, Symon has become a regular on TV cooking shows and opened a whole slew of incredible restaurants.

-Two years later, he opened Lola with his fiancée, and now wife, Liz Shanahan.
+Two years later, he opened Lola with his fiancée (now wife) Liz Shanahan.
 Clevelanders fell in love with Symon's rosemary fries and beef cheek pierogies.

 Word soon spread.
 Food & Wine magazine named him one of the "Ten Best New Chefs in America" in 1998.
 Gourmet followed in 2000, calling Lola one of "America's Best Restaurants."
 In 2009, Symon won the James Beard Foundation's Best Chef-Great Lakes award.

-When Symon isn't thinking about pork, which is probably hardly ever, he's likely riding his motorcycle around town, planning his next tattoo or hanging with his family, which includes a bullmastiff and Old English bulldog.
+When Symon isn't thinking about pork, which is probably hardly ever, he's likely riding his motorcycle around town, planning his next tattoo or hanging with his family, which includes his Old English bulldog named Ozzy.